 I suggest using 200 grit diamond if there are large chips, and then moving on to 600, 1000, and finally 1500.

-Many people use traditional waterstones to sharpen ceramic, and whilst yes, traditional abrasives like sandpaper and waterstones will work, I couldn’t recommend them over diamond stones.
+Many people use traditional waterstones (like these) to sharpen ceramic, and whilst yes, traditional abrasives like sandpaper and waterstones will work, I couldn’t recommend them over diamond stones.

-If you feel more comfortable using a proper knife sharpener over loose diamond stones, you’ll want to get the Spyderco Sharpmaker + the diamond stone addons.
-Otherwise, you’re unfortunately probably going to snap the ceramic blade of the knife while doing your best to try getting it sharp.
+If you feel more comfortable using a proper knife sharpener over loose diamond stones, you’ll want to get your hands on both the Spyderco Sharpmaker and the diamond stone addons.

 Even though ceramic is definitely not my cup of tea for cutlery, I will say that edge retention will be far above average – the blade will certainly stay sharp for quite a long time so long as proper precautions are maintained when handling the knife.
 The appeal of a no maintenance knife is very attractive for a lot of people, so if you’re okay with the fragility aspect of ceramic knives, don’t let difficulty sharpening deter you.
 Grab a diamond stone and give it a shot.
 You’ll be a pro in no time.

 As always, let me know if you have any further questions in the comments!

 I bought a ceramic paring knife at a thrift store.
 I have a tri Stone set up.
 However, I only use the natural Arkansas Stone with cutting oil.
 I read up on it before I started doing anyting.
 Thanks to your article I realized how fragile the blade is.
 And I love the process of sharpening knives with stones.
 Especially natural stones.
 It was the way I was taught when I was very young.
 It fills me with pride when people say, “that is a wicked sharp knife.”